There are a load of great events happening over the next few weeks. Here are some highlights:

 MapKit seeks to be a very well implemented iPhone mapping library, that lets developers add Google maps to their iPhone applications as well as perform reverse geocoding.
 Sadly for iPhone developers, the fun stops with reverse geocoding.
 Forward geocoding (the process of turning an address into a latitude and longitude) is not available in MapKit.
 The reasons for this lie in complex licensing agreements between Apple, Google and TomTom (who own all of the map data that Google and Apple use).
 CloudMade will help you avoid the complexity.

 iPhone Developers at WWDC were urged to use external geocoding services by the iPhone engineering team.
 CloudMade’s geocoding service fits the bill perfectly. iPhone developers can integrate CloudMade’s geocoding web-services directly into their MapKit applications, without worrying about breaking and terms of service.
-The geocoding web service looks like this:

 Last night’s iPhone Developer Party was a huge success – with around 200 developers joining the CloudMade team to celebrate the inauguration of the “CloudMade Developer Award”.
 The Spring award went to Felix Lamouroux, creator of the smash hit iPhone applications Trails and OffMaps.

 OffMaps up-close.
 OffMaps lets you view CloudMade maps offline – never be stuck without a map in a foreign city again